 About this release

-This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period October 2016 to September 2021.
-These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter and month to show trends.
+This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period October 2018 to September 2023.
+These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period, whilst crude mortality data is presented by quarter and month to show trends.

-- For the period October 2020 to September 2021 no hospitals had a significantly higher standardised mortality ratio than the national average.
+- For the period October 2022 to September 2023 no hospitals had a significantly higher standardised mortality ratio than the national average.
+The standardised mortality ratio for Royal Infirmary of Edinburgh at Little France (1.14) is above the upper warning limit.

-- For the period October 2020 to September 2021 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital (0.78).
+- For the period October 2022 to September 2023 no hospitals had a significantly lower standardised mortality ratio than the national average.
+There were two with a standardised mortality ratio below the lower warning limit: Western General Hospital (0.84), Queen Elizabeth University Hospital (0.91).

 Hospital mortality measures have an important role to play in stimulating reflection on the quality and safety of patient care.
 HSMRs are based on all acute inpatient and day case patients admitted to all specialties in hospital (apart from obstetrics and psychiatry which are excluded).
 The calculation takes account of patients who died within 30 days from admission and includes deaths that occurred in the community as well as those occurring in hospitals.